jbakse/compform_site/content/pixels/index.md

 ### Read Pixels Example 1

-This example loads the image of Earth, loops over its pixels, and white pixels to red and black pixels to blue.
+This example loads the image of Earth, loops over its pixels, and turns the white pixels red and the black pixels blue.

 {% js-lab "sketches/read_pixels_alt.js" %}